keu/docs/astro/python-sdk.md

 ### Loading Data from Storage as a Table

-You can load CSV or parquet data from either local, S3, or GCS storage into a SQL database with the `load_file` function.
+You can a variety of data sources from either local, S3, or GCS storage into a SQL database with the `load_file` function.
 The result of this function can be used as an input table in your DAG.
+For a full list of supported file locations and file types, see the [Astro README](https://github.com/astro-projects/astro#supported-technologies).

 In the following example, data is loaded from S3 by specifying the path and connection ID for an S3 database using `aql.load_file`.
 The result of this load is stored in a `Table` that can be used as an input table in later transformations: